 weight in the load balancer and it will perform a weighted round-robin.

 Similarly, any given port information will be overridden by the port information from

 the DNS server.
-If an API has an
+If a Service has attributes

 will be proxied to

 The DNS resolver will start resolving the following record types in order:

 Whenever the DNS record is refreshed a list is generated to handle the

 weighting properly.
 Try to keep the weights as multiples of each other to keep

 the algorithm performance, e.g., 2 weights of 17 and 31 would result in a structure

 with 527 entries, whereas weights 16 and 32 (or their smallest relative